 Three shows this year broke ranks with this decadence and proved quite concretely the power marketing and audience engagement.
 These were Love Crime & Johannesburg, Jesus – Die Passiespel and Thirst.
 A common thread these shows shared is that they employed the services of marketing teams.

 With a big cast and three elements to it – music, dance and drama – Love, Crime and Johannesburg proved to be a Moria of content for the Art State Media marketing team.
-In the lead up to the performance at the criminally quite Performing Art Centre of the Free State (Pacofs), article after article sprung up on this site and social media narrating the stories of the cast, crew and even the story.
-The Facebook event page was littered with interesting tit-bits about rehearsals, keeping everyone in the loop as what looms and whetting appetites.
+In the lead up to the performance at the criminally quite Performing Art Centre of the Free State (Pacofs), article after article sprung up on this site and social media narrating the stories of the cast, crew and the story.
+The Facebook event page was littered with interesting tit-bits about rehearsals, keeping everyone in the loop as to what looms and whetting appetites.

 Vukallective followed the same general strategy for Thirst, but they went one step further and stepped out of the digital space: hardly would you go to the loo in any of Mangaung’s cool hangout spots and not be confronted by business card sized flyers of Thirst plastered on the walls, usually tilted to the side.
 They also played a cat-and-mouse game of what the show was about; letting you guess from the enigmatic clues they left all over the city and cyberspace.
 One never got to understand what the Thirst/Dors/Lenyora (not “nyorilwe” as they translated it) was for.
 Was it about drought, or sex, or as one of their post said “for integrity…for acceptance…for love”?
 It created mystery and intrigue, and did the majestic dance artwork justice as even post the show it was left to the individual to conclude what it was.